Osteoporosis

 Causes of Osteoporosis

-There exists a natural cycle in our bodies which causes a continuous degeneration of old bone cells with a simultaneous building of new ones.
-These processes are usually in balance, so that the amount of bone loss is about equal to the amount that is replaced.
+There exists a natural cycle in our bodies that causes a continuous degeneration of old bone cells with a simultaneous building of new ones.
+These processes are usually in balance so that the amount of bone loss is about equal to the amount that is replaced.

 Osteoporosis is caused when there is an imbalance due to which the degeneration outpaces the rebuilding.